PoYuYang/TMDB-iOS-App/README.md

 ##  Overview

-In this project, I built a TMDB full stack website for user to not only find their favorite movies but also share the movies to their friends.
-User can get all the information for the movies and even watch the trailer here.
+In this project, I built a TMDB iOS app for user to not only find their favorite movies but also share the movies to their friends.
+User can get all the information for the movies and even watch the trailer here with their iPhone or even iPad.

 ## HomePage